madisive/madisive.github.io/about.md

 Hi I'm Madi!
 I live in Indiana, USA.
 I love to mix music, play games, and blog about what's important to me here.
 I'm a hobbyist developer.

 ### My blog
-My blog here is mostly just for fun.
+This blog is mostly just for fun.
 It may contain both lighthearted and serious content, with posts ranging from rants to reviews to my personal opinions.
 Check it out :D

 ### My time playing Club Penguin
 I joined the MMO game Club Penguin in 2006.
 From 2009 to 2016, I was active in the world of Club Penguin cheats and private servers.
 I moderated a few servers and opened my own popular CPPS in 2012 and 2015.
 A small team and I later created CPSL, a server listing website for the community.